-Brookswood counselors are available to students, staff and parents.
+ACSS counselors are available to students, staff and parents.
 Counselors work with students in a variety of ways including: helping them choose appropriate courses, working with the students who are having course difficulties, and assisting students who are having personal problems.
-If students require a meeting with a counselor, they are encouraged to make appointments with the counseling office secretary well in advance.
+If students require a meeting with a counselor, they are encouraged to make appointments with their counsellor through TEAMS or calling the school.
 Parents are invited to communicate with counselors at any time.
-Appointments can be made by phoning the school at 604-530-2141.
+Appointments can be made by phoning the school at 604-856-2521.